Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Magnitude of relativistic corrections

 \section{Magnitude of relativistic corrections}

 To judge the importance and magnitude of relativistic effects, we compare the acceleration (and therefore the force) caused by the pN corrections in the EOM \eqref{Eq_pN_EOM_Cartesian} to various non-gravitational perturbations.
+We use the XHPS and take into account the SRP \citep{List:15}, the effects of Earth's albedo, the atmospheric drag, and the thermal radiation pressure (TRP) \citep{Rievers:16} since these appear to be the dominant effects.

+Here, all used non-gravitational force models are based on a detailed finite element (FE) model of the satellite, considering the orientation of each element with respect to the disturbance source, material properties as well as shadowing conditions with respect to satellite attitude \citep{List:15}.
+Albedo and Earth infrared (IR) models are based on hourly CERES data with a spatial resolution given by a fixed grid, $1^\circ \times 1^\circ$ latitude by longitude \citep{Wielicki:1996}.
+TRP \citep{Rievers:2011} is computed with a transient temperature model for each element of the FE satellite model with absorbed radiation from Sun, albedo and IR.
+The resulting effects due to Earth's atmosphere are modeled with a basic atmospheric drag model with constant drag coefficient.
+The atmospheric density is computed by using the empirical JB2008 model \citep{Bowman:2008}.

-We use the XHPS and take into account the solar radiation pressure (SRP) \cite{List:15}, the effects of Earth's albedo, the atmospheric drag, and the thermal radiation pressure (TRP) \cite{Rievers:16}.
-We use the orbital scenario $\#7$, see Tab.\ \ref{Tab_orbits}, and a GRACE-like model for the satellite with Nadir pointing.
-The result is shown in Fig.\ \ref{Fig_pNacc} for the three perpendicular directions in a local Cartesian reference system along the satellite orbit: the radial direction, the tangential direction (in the momentary orbital plane) and the orthogonal direction.
+We use a) the orbital test scenario $\#7$, see Tab.\ \ref{Tab_orbits}, and b) a real 24h GRACE orbit from 2008-04-15.
+For the satellite properties, we use a GRACE-like model with Nadir pointing.
+The result is shown for the case a) in Fig.\ \ref{Fig_pNacc} for the three perpendicular directions in a local Cartesian reference system along the satellite orbit: the radial direction, the tangential direction (in the momentary orbital plane) and the orthogonal direction.
 The accelerations due to the different effects are shown along the solution of the full EOM